Images & Graphics

 Read by screen reader as: "Image, Goucher College accolade"

-This example does not communicate the specific recognition received.
+This example is missing punctuation and does not communicate the specific recognition received.

 Adding images to webpages